Hanukkah? Chanukkah? Hanuka?

 Fried food, however, may not be the best diet choice for all residents – but fear not!
 Both latkes and sufganiyot can be baked, air-fried, or store bought!

-A great recipe for baked latkes can be found on this site here and a delicious recipe for baked sufganiyot can be found on this site here.
+A great recipe for baked latkes can be found on this site and a delicious recipe for baked sufganiyot can be found here.

-Dreidel is a traditional Hanukkah game played with a 4-sided top displaying 4 Hebrew letters where each letter stands for a different word and action in the game.
+Players play Dreidel, a traditional Hanukkah game, using a four-sided top that displays four Hebrew letters; each letter stands for a different word and action in the game.
 You can learn how to play from this video here!

 Dreidel can be a challenge, however, since it requires a good bit of fine motor dexterity so many people opt to play Hanukkah themed Bingo!
 (Such as with this free printable set.)

-Both Bingo and Dreidel can be played with the traditional Gelt, chocolate coins, or any other edible sweet or countable object.
+You can play both Bingo and Dreidel with traditional Gelt, chocolate coins, or any other edible sweet or countable object.